sjain600/SGD-Regressor-from-scratch/README.md

 ## Overview

-Recommender systems are widely used in platforms like Netflix and Amazon to personalize user experience by predicting user preferences based on historical interactions: contentReference[oaicite:0]{index=0}.
+Recommender systems are widely used in platforms like Netflix and Amazon to personalize user experience by predicting user preferences based on historical interactions.

 This project focuses on: